jhpyle/docassemble/demo.md

   (E.g., "What is the birthdate of your lovely spouse?
 If you don't know this, you are in deep trouble!")
-You would do this by defining a non-generic question that sets spouse.birthdate, in which case docassemble would use that question instead of the generic question.
+You would do this by defining a non-generic question that sets spouse.birthdate, in which case the Steward would use that question instead of the generic question.
+  This is called precedence.
 ---
 generic object: Individual
 question: |